-The world in which we live goes through constant changes.
-While some of these changes are desirable, others are disastrous.
-The rise in the world’s population and consumption has an adverse effect on our environment, leading to climate crises and therefore to many forms of natural disasters.
-On average, 60,000 people are killed by natural disasters every year.
-Even though disasters are not predictable, a lot of lives can be saved if humanitarian aid is intensified and given strategically.
-The usage of appropriate and reliable equipment is key in the provision of efficient relief services..
+The rise in the world’s population and consumption, land-use change, globalization, the loss of biodiversity and the associated ecosystem functions and services has negative effects on the resilience of our environment, leading directly to climate crises and a variety of natural disasters.
+On average 60,000 people are killed by natural disasters every year.
+Even though disasters are not predictable, lives can be saved if humanitarian aid is intensified and given systematicly, while simultaneously diverse ecosystems are restored.

 Our aim is to increase the efficiency of humanitarian aid by providing technical solutions which are reliable, portable and easy to use at a reasonable price.
-Our approach to accomplish this is the devleopment of state of the art products as they are demanded by relief organisations and through cost-oriented standardisation.
+Our approach to accomplish this goal is the development of state-of-the-art products as required by aid organisations and through cost-oriented standardisation.